danielrcollins1/Arena/README.md

 -----------------------------------------------------------------

-ARENA -- Simulates a population of fighters, battling regularly for experience and treasure over some amount of time (broadly inspired by Roman arena-style events).
+ARENA -- Simulates a population of fighters, battling for experience and treasure over some amount of time (broadly inspired by Roman arena-style events).
 Combat can be man vs. man or man vs. monster, including simulated excursions against dungeon random